-In addition to the Faculty requirements, the School requires that all students complete the following:
+In addition to the Faculty of Graduate Studies requirements, the School of Public Policy requires that all students complete the following:

 Master of Public Policy

-Students admitted to the MPP/MBA will normally focus mostly on courses for the MBA during the first year and mostly on MPP courses in year two.
-Typically, the remaining courses required will be completed in the first term of year three.
-Please consult the MBA Admissions Officer or the MPP Program Manager for more information.
+Students will normally focus on courses for the MBA during the first year and on MPP courses including Public Policy 623 (capstone) in year two.
+Typically, the remaining courses will be completed in the first term of year three.
+For MBA course requirements, see Combined MBA Programs.
+Please consult the MBA or the MPP Office for more information.

 The School of Public Policy does not allow copyediting on students' work.